shvmm/jk-esp32/README.md

 # ESPHome Web server for monitoring JK-BMS via UART instead of BLE.
 This project is a fork of excellent JK-BMS monitoring project from https://github.com/syssi/esphome-jk-bms

-I have only simpliefied things for my particular use case.
+I have only simpliefied things for very particular plug and play use case.

 Tested on: JK-BD6A24S10P (but should work on any jk bms).
 Read main project esphome-jk-bms for more details.
 ESPHome version: 2023.10.3, compiled using Windows 11